The Pastor’s Peace™

 The Pastor’s Sermon™

-Listen to Pastor Brian's Sunday Sermon recorded during Morning Worship.
+Listen to Pastor Brian's sermons, when available, recorded during Morning Worship and other special worship services.

 The Pastor's Sermon Archive™

-Listen to Pastor Brian’s Sunday Sermon from past years.
-Coming Soon
+Listen to Pastor Brian’s sermons from past years.

 The Pastor's Peace™ and The Pastor's Sermon™ are © 2019 by The Beaver United Church of Christ and Pastor Brian Eastman.
 If you wish to copy or reproduce any content from the Beaver United Church of Christ web site, please contact Pastor Brian Eastman.